pyproj4/pyproj/HOW_TO_RELEASE.md

 https://github.com/pyproj4/pyproj/pulls?q=sort%3Aupdated-desc+is%3Apr+is%3Amerged

+If changes are needed make sure to commit and push them to the `main` branch.

 ### Create a tag on the repository

 The next step is to create a tag with the same name as the version just added.
-This can be done using the git command line.
+This can be done using the git command line or as part of creating a GitHub Release (see next section).

-Make sure you are on the `main` branch first.
+If you'd like to do it from the command line then make sure you are on the `main` branch first.
 For example:

 ```bash
 git checkout main